EvanFrameX/Bastionism/README.md

 Major decisions (war, foreign policy, outside trading) are made collectively by all community leaders, or only those directly affected.
 No single leader decides for the whole, preventing rebellion.

+Even though the military is mainly made out of the leaders of the communities, members who don't have education or experience can take a role in the national military.
+In case the military doesn't fit the member, simple community jobs (cashier, waiter, etcetera) are open.

+Similarly, in case a member can't work for the community, they can choose to either have the needed medical help to continue working or take a job online (programmer, gamedev, software developer, researcher, etc...)

 ---

 ## 5. Rights